Board of Directors

 Willard VanderPloeg

-Willard promotes legacy giving to The Meaford Hospital Foundation and assists donors in planning will bequests and other special gifts in support of Bruce Peninsula Health Services Foundation and other GBHS hospitals in Centre Grey, Owen Sound, Southampton, and Bruce Peninsula.
+Willard promotes legacy giving and assists donors in planning Will gifts and other special legacies in support of the Meaford Hospital in a shared role with five charitable foundations supporting Brightshores Health System hospitals in Lion’s Head, Markdale, Owen Sound, Southampton, Wiarton and Meaford.